A holy text leads us on the way

-Question: Sometimes a single phrase, such as the saying of Jesus: “Neither do I condemn you” can bring a great relief and peace.
+Question: Sometimes a single phrase, such as the saying of Jesus: “Neither do I condemn thee” can bring a great relief and peace.
 It is repeated for days and months, but the effect gradually falls off, till they are mere words.
 What goes wrong?
 Why does it not still have the original effect?

 Answer: A holy text leads us on the way.
 But when it has had its effect in leading us on, and we try to stop there, then it is not on the way, but in the way.

 The text was like the usher of a royal court, magnificent in his court uniform.
 But if when we come up to him, we stop in admiration, he will stand aside and wave us past.
 He may be impressive, but he is not the monarch.